Grant Program Immunize Wisconsin

 Criteria 4

-Organization has not previously been funded by Immunize Wisconsin’s grant program
+Organization has not previously been funded by Immunize Wisconsin’s grant program and may not be a current RICE grantee

-Grant Awardee Cohort
+2023/2024 IMWI Grant Cohort

 Bayfield County Health Department